Have you ever taken time at the end of the workday to reflect on what you actually did?

 Water cooler chat, or water cooler talk, or water cooler conversation (whatever you want to call it), is what happens when colleagues take a break from work and socialize with each other.
 It’s a chance to let everyone reset by talking about less stressful things, like hobbies and personal interests—fun topics not associated with work.

-Water cooler chat has been happening well before the invention of the water cooler, and for good reason—it gives humans a much needed break from the next task.
+Water cooler chat has existed well before the invention of the water cooler, and for good reason—it gives humans a much needed break from the next task.
 Every company can do it, regardless if employees work remotely or in a physical office everyday.
 But unfortunately, the water cooler chat gets a bad rap.

 They also tend to limit employees’ break time into short intervals, like two 15 minute breaks and a half hour lunch (a minute over, and you’re getting written up!)
 Their intentions might be in the right place, but 97% of the time, they’re not building a more productive and engaged staff.
 In fact, they’re adding to common workplace stressors, which lowers morale and the quality of work.